 After the definition of terms, methodology and strategy identification, in the next part of this deliverable, the updated implementation plan for dissemination and communication activities is deployed.
 Firstly, in this part, the updated detailed plan of the dissemination and communication activities that should be executed within the framework of the project is presented.
 This plan will be constantly updated in the different versions of this deliverable.
-Moreover in this part, the changes applied from the initial plan are presented and analysed.
 Following that, the specific target audiences and key stakeholder groups for the PARITY project are recognized among with the corresponding actions and awareness raising.
 Then the engagement activities to stimulate those key target groups are pointed out.
-Finally, in this part, the relevant channels and tools that will be used for dissemination and communication activities of the project are highlighted and presented followed by a presentation of the dissemination material.
+Finally, in this part, the relevant channels and tools used for dissemination and communication activities of the project are highlighted and presented followed by a presentation of the dissemination material.

 In the next part, the detailed dissemination and communication activities of each project period are discussed.
-Initially the activities of the first six months are analysed, as already presented in the first version of this deliverable.
-Then, the activities from month six to twelve are provided and analysed, per category.
+Initially the activities of the first six months are analyzed, as already presented in the first version of this deliverable.
+Then, the activities from month six to twelve are provided and analyzed, per category.
+Finally in a separate section, the activities that were implemented from month 13 and up to month 24 are being reported.

-In the last part of this deliverable, the monitoring, evaluation and impact assessment of dissemination and communication activities are identified.
-Here, the impact assessment methodology and the Key Performance Indicators (KPIs) is provided.
-Next, the results of the assessment are presented up to month twelve of the project.
+In the last part of this deliverable, the monitoring, evaluation and impact assessment of dissemination and communication activities are revisited.
+Here, the impact assessment methodology and the Key Performance Indicators (KPIs) are provided.
+Next, the results of the assessment are presented up to month 24 of the project.
 Then, the dissemination and communication performance is evaluated towards the quantified targets of the plan, while actions to mitigate any future risks are identified.